akraino-edge-stack/icn/README.md

 ![Figure 2](figure-2.png)*Figure 2: Virtual Deployment Architecture*

-Virtual deployment is used for the development environment using Metal3 virtual deployment to create VM with PXE boot.
-VM Ansible scripts the node inventory file in /opt/ironic.
+Virtual deployment is used for the development environment using Vagrant to create VMs with PXE boot.
 No setting is required from the user to deploy the virtual deployment.

 ### Snapshot Deployment Overview
 No snapshot is implemented in ICN R2.